paul-butcher/paul-butcher.github.io/_posts/2017-10-15-ansible-smoke-testing.md

 If you are installing an update to an application, adding some version-specific text to your homepage (either visible or hidden), and checking it here, will also give you confidence that your update has been applied.

+By proxy, this might indicate correctness deeper in your configuration.
+In Django, for example, it won't serve anything unless it connects appropriately to the database.

+You might have a status page served by your application that checks whether all appropriate services are correctly configured.
+You can use this technique to check that page too.

 ```yaml
     - name: run client-side smoke test